 Contributions on conditional handover for LTE and NR are treated jointly in under 6.9.3.
 Do not use this AI for any item that can be discussed jointly.

-R2-2001649 Discussion on the target to configure CHO Google Inc. discussion

-R2-2001650 Autonomous release of CHO Google Inc. discussion

 7.4 Further performance enhancement for LTE in high speed scenario